 According to the World Resources Institute, the average U.S. household of four people throws out about $1,600 in rotten food every year.
 Wow.
 That makes my head spin!
 Even if that number is far less in your home, consider these simple ways all of us can stop throwing our food dollars into the garbage.

 The way to do this is to have a good, realistic plan for the produce you bring into your house.
-Make certain you will consume it before it goes bad—regardless of the great sale price or how beautiful it looks in the store.
+Make certain you will consume it before it goes bad—regardless of the great sale price or how beautiful it looks in the store or farmer’s market.
 Simply buying too much is the number one reason that household produce lands in the garbage.

 Disinfect the fridge